All the latest news from Aproove...

 By visualizing a workflow in a workflow diagram, we can have a clearer picture of the whole process, allowing easier identification of inefficiencies, bottlenecks, and areas that can be improved.

-What Is Workflow Management System (WfMS)
+What Is Workflow Management System (WFMS)

 A Workflow Management System (WfMS) is a tool or software that provides an infrastructure for monitoring and implementing workflow to a business process.
 In practice, a WfMS assigns tasks and documents to the appropriate stakeholder or staff in a specific business process to prevent conflicts and encourage productivity.